ItzLoonie/TownOfLoonie/README.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-When killed, the trapper will hold the killer in place.<br>
+When killed, the trapser will hold the killer in place.<br>
 The time held in place on the body is decided by host in settings.<br>

 #### Game Options